Illiteracy Is a Major Problem in the United States

 - Distribute 5,250 literacy books to students and teachers/facilitators.

 - Train 25 new facilitators and retrain 15 current facilitators.

 - Train and hire one area coordinator and two supervisors.

 - Develop basic education materials to support literacy graduates who plan to continue their educational journey.

-- Develop an agriculture-based project in partnership with local NGOs to create a food security solution for impoverished women.
+- Develop a micro-credit and job skills project in partnership with local NGOs to create a sustainable solution for impoverished women.

 900,000 remains illiterate in the Dominican Republic.